Undline/UndChain/M3L_GSS.md

 - **Roadmap**: Widget that depicts a roadmap for a project.
 Contains markers that are designed for additional information.
 - **Skill Tree**: this widget creates a skill tree like widget that allows nodes (cards) to be activated when the parent of that node is 'activated'
 - **Badge**: This widget is meant to act between the an icon and a card.
 It allows more area that shows an icon and a name, but when 'viewed' can expand into a full description.
 It can also be 'unlocked'.
 - **Spellcheck**: Highlights misspelled words with corrections shown in a tooltip.
+Need to also create an option for spell help, in order to teach users how to spell rather than do it for them...
 - **Autocomplete**: Assists in writing by providing options to autocomplete words allowing for faster input.
 - **Item Grid**: Displays items in a controller-friendly layout.
 - **Video**: Plays videos with predefined controls and settings.